 For more information please contact Peter Mayrick, Acting co-Director on 0411 557 448 or via email at Peter.Mayrick@cmd.training

 CMD has planned to offer a range of development and training courses throughout the year to assist Ministers in specific areas or skills required in ministry.
-A full range of courses is available on the Events page of our webiste.
+A full range of courses is available on the Events page of our website.

 Ministers have identified a significant need to contextualise best practice in working with people in ministry.
 Courses we offer in 2017: